LinkedIn Best Practices

 Contrary to popular belief, selling on LinkedIn doesn’t work.
 Show interest in your prospect, be abundant and offer value consistently on the platform.

 Your messaging sequence needs to have your five minute favor.
+This is something quick and easy that your potential client can do within five minutes that can be really helpful for their business.
 If you don’t get a response to that, follow up with another value message like a credibility article.

 Be consistent with your brand message here.
 Your articles should focus on your prospects pain points.
 This tends to work really well and is a fantastic ice breaker for a successful campaign.

-The aim of the game is to get people off the LinkedIn platform and on to your email list, where you provide consistent value and show up.
+The aim of the game is to get people off the LinkedIn platform and on the phone with you OR on to your email list, where you provide consistent value, and show up.

 Automation is fantastic if used correctly.
 This is against LinkedIn’s terms of service because people started to use automation to spam influencers.